-For the dear life of me, I could not justify the angry, hateful looks I was getting from the woman a few people ahead of me at the check-out line.
-On this particular day about three years ago, Marina and I were driving by one of our favorite stores, Brainstorm, and decided to pull in and get a gift we needed for a party later.
-Rina grabbed her new doll from the car and we rushed through the door.
-I selected the game we wanted, she went over to see the toys that were displayed, and I got in line to pay.
+For the dear life of me, I couldn’t justify the angry, hateful looks I was getting from the woman a few people ahead of me at the check-out line.
+Marina and I had been driving by one of our favorite stores and decided to pull in and buy a needed gift.
+Rina grabbed her new doll from the car and we walked through the door.
+I selected the game we wanted, she went over to look at the toys on display, and I got in line to pay.

 That’s when I noticed this stranger, about my age, staring at me.
 I would look away only to look back and see that her eyes were pressing into me with a fierce rage.
-Once, twice, three, FOUR times I looked away, only to look back to her furious stare.
-What??
+Once, twice, three, FOUR times I looked the other way, only to look back to her furious stare.
+What?
 What could it possibly be?
-I had never before seen this woman in my life!
+I’d never before seen her in my life!

 Oh my gosh, she too thinks the doll is real!
-Months before this day, we purchased a beautiful “reborn” doll from our neighbor who makes them, and Marina loved dressing the doll in real baby clothes and taking her everywhere.
-From it’s size and weight, to it’s fuzzy hair and dewy, plump complexion, all the way down to the realistic lines and creases on it’s face and feet, this doll has tricked (or scared) everyone the first time they saw it.
+Weeks before, we purchased this beautiful “reborn” doll from our neighbor who makes them, and Marina loved dressing the doll in real baby clothes and taking her everywhere.
+From it’s size and weight, it’s fuzzy hair and dewy, plump complexion, to the realistic lines and creases on it’s face and feet – this doll has tricked (or scared) everyone the first time they saw it.

-I was shaken up when we drove home because I honestly can’t ever remember anyone looking at me with such loathing.
-The more I thought about it later though, the more it made me laugh to think about what she must’ve been thinking.
+I was a bit shaken when we drove home because I honestly can’t ever remember anyone looking at me with such loathing.
+The more I thought about it though, the more it made me laugh.
 Rina had walked in quickly and carefree in her typical fashion.
-The doll’s face was turned to her chest and her feet were dangling.
+The doll’s face was turned to her chest and the feet were dangling.
 It looks so very real.
-You truly have to see the doll and hold it to see what I mean.
+You truly have to see and hold the doll to believe it.
 (See photo above, which baby is real?)

 But, truth be told, how many times have I judged someone without taking a closer look?
-How many times have I just glanced at someone or their kids or their life, and decided right then and there that I had them all figured out.
+How many times have I just glanced at a person or their kids or their life, and decided right then and there that I had them all figured out.
 How many times have I thrown an angry look at a stranger?
-How many times have I looked and saw what someone was carrying, and thought I understood.
+How many times have I peered and saw what someone was carrying, and thought I understood.
 Maybe they were carrying anger, and I thought they were a bitter, resentful person.
-Maybe it was sadness or an low-lying attitude, and I assumed that they weren’t being grateful enough for the positives in their life.
+Maybe it was sadness or an low-lying attitude, and I assumed they weren’t choosing joy or being grateful enough.

 God started convicting me about every judgmental thought that came my way several years ago, when I was participating in a bible study and the content of it settled on my heart.
-It began to bother me so much as I became conscious of my negative thoughts, and I worked on changing them.
-I slowly came to the conclusion that we can’t control what pops into our heads, we can only control what we do with those thoughts.
+It began to bother me greatly as I became aware of my presumptions, and I worked on changing them.
+I slowly came to the conclusion that we can’t control what thoughts pop into our heads, we can only control what we do with them when they do.

-What situation in this stranger’s life caused her to have such a strong reaction towards seeing Marina holding the “baby?”
+What situation in this stranger’s life caused her to have such a strong reaction toward what she saw?
 Maybe she just recently lost a child?
 Maybe she’s been trying for years to conceive and has been unsuccessful?
-Maybe she just simply didn’t like the casual way Marina was holding this tiny, precious “baby” and thought I was a complete idiot.
+Maybe she just simply didn’t like the casual, loose way Marina was holding the “baby” and thought I was a fool.
 Who knows?

 And that’s the point, really, that none of us ever knows.
-We can never truly understand what it’s like to be in the mind or the shoes of another.
+We can never truly understand what it’s like to be in the shoes or the consciousness of another.
 We all carry baggage, memories, hurts, fears, and life circumstances that cause us to act, or react, very differently.

-After the Battlefield of the Mind study, whenever a negative or judgmental thought showed up towards someone else, I intentionally crumpled it up in my mind and replaced it with a prayer or a loving thought towards the other person.
-I walked through Walmart saying in my mind, “God bless you” or “God bless your little heart” over and over again.
+After the Living Beyond Yourself study, whenever a negative or judgmental thought showed up toward someone else, I intentionally crumpled it up in my mind and replaced it with a prayer or a loving thought toward the other.
+I walked through Walmart saying over and over in my head, “God bless you” or “God bless your little heart.”

-But seriously, over time and with consistent Bible reading, God completely changed MY heart and my ugly thoughts decreased, to where now, my habit is to just pray for protection and blessing for the person that my attention is on, or to thank God for that individual.
-And if I’m in a situation that I just can’t come up with anything positive at all, I will stop my detrimental thoughts by passionately praising God for all He’s given to ME.
+But seriously, over time and with consistent Bible reading, God completely changed my heart and my ugly thoughts decreased.
+Now, my habit is to pray for protection and salvation for the individual my attention is on, or to thank Him for their life.
+If I’m in a situation that I just can’t come up with anything positive, I’ll stop my detrimental thoughts by passionately praising God for His sovereignty and lordship.

-I want nothing more than for God to know how thankful I am for all He’s blessed me with.
-And to NOT be detestable in His sight by drawing inaccurate conclusions about others or judging the very precious things He so lovingly created, each one of us.
-Everyone of us is so unique, so different, so beautiful in the eyes of our Father.
+I want nothing more than for God to know how thankful I am for His forgiveness and blessings.
+And to NOT be detestable in His sight by drawing inaccurate conclusions about others or judging the very precious beings He so lovingly created.
+Every one of us is so unique, so different, so beautiful in the eyes of our Father.
 Each of us has a journey all our own.

-By the way, the photo above?
-The baby on the right is not the real one . . . and the baby on the left is not the real one either.
+And, by the way, the photo above?
+The baby on the right is not the real one … and the baby on the left is not the real one either.
 They are both dolls.
 Things are not always what they seem.